gksoriginals/How-to-learn-ML-for-humans/README.md

 :bulb: Check out this [awesome machine learning tutorials](https://github.com/ujjwalkarn/Machine-Learning-Tutorials) repo.

 #### Pro tip : Learn the maths on the go.
-Means check out the maths part when you get stuck instea of going through maths first.
+Means check out the maths part when you get stuck instead of going through maths first.

 ## Implementing the algorithms :woman_technologist: